-The benefits of registering a private company for the trademark protection: in modern business, protecting intellectual property is one of the most important factors in ensuring the ongoing profitability of a limited company.
+The benefits of setting-up a private company for the trademark protection: in modern business, protecting intellectual property is one of the most important factors in ensuring the ongoing profitability of a limited company.
 The Internet and other forms of digital media have made it incredibly easy to copy concepts and ideas, and it only takes a few moments of browsing a mobile application store to see how individuals are keen to profit from the successes of other trending names and terms.

 Within the United Kingdom, an application to register a trademark will usually only be considered by the Intellectual Property Office (IPO) if a private company can demonstrate some sort of 'ownership' of the word or phrase, and a registered business will already have a formal record of using the same term.

 When getting a company registered at Companies House, businesses may assume that this automatically gives their name the same kind of protection as a trade mark - this is a foolish assumption to make.
 It is even more dangerous to be under the impression that a registered name and a trademark are one and the same, but in legal terms they are totally different elements.
-Coddan business start-up and trademark registration advisors have many years of experience in this field, and they provide expert guidance to businesses that need to setting-up a company for trade mark protection.
+Coddan advisors have many years of experience in this field, and they provide expert guidance to businesses that need to setting-up a company for trade mark protection.